rayererer/nix-config/README.md

 ## TODO:

+ - [ ] Fix uwsm integration for hyprland to respect executing with rules.
+Also fix exec-once, and make the file logic more readable and less repetitive.
+ Also maybe completely rewrite and try to give permission to change normal hyprland config file.
  - [ ] Clean up UWSM stuff, perhaps make module in desktops/
  - [x] Fix so that app2unit is optionally used instead of 'uwsm app --'
  - [x] Move stuff into services, and all around put modules into directories.